RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    1. **localhost** : if the `ansible-playbook` is being run on the same host  as the webserver that would eventually host bootstrap.ign file
    2. the IP address or FQDN of the machine that would run the webserver.

-> The step **#5** needn't exist at the time of running the setup/installation step, so provide an accurate guess of where and at what context path **bootstrap.ign** will eventually be served
+> Step **#5** needn't exist at the time of running the setup/installation step, so provide an accurate guess of where and at what context path **bootstrap.ign** will eventually be served

 ### Setup and Installation